rPortelas/tme_ri_image/README.md

 To launch the project:

-1 - Load in eclipse as Java project ("Import existing project into workspace")
+1 - Load in eclipse as Java project ("Import existing project into workspace" -> folder RI_2016/)

-2 - add all the libraries in lib folder as external libraries to project's build path
+2 - add all the libraries in lib folder (add as external JARs) to project's build path

 3 - set up path_to_bows variable in Ranking.java and MultiClassClassif (absolute file path to sbow folder)